-I used to be one of those people who would read about the powers of gratitude and took it to mean that I should be grateful for what little I do have and learn to love it.
-Basically, to settle rather than wish or dream for anything bigger and so it never appealed to me.
+I used to read about the powers of gratitude and take it to mean that I should be grateful for what little I have and learn to love it.
+Basically, I should settle rather than wish or dream for anything bigger, and so this never appealed to me.

 It wasn't until I finally understood the quickly transforming power of gratitude and its relation to the law of attraction that I began to practice it myself.
-I witnessed my life shift drastically within three months.
+Within three months, I witnessed my life shift drastically.

-In this article, I'm going to discuss what gratitude is, why it's so extremely powerful, and how you can begin practicing gratitude starting today.
+In this article, I will discuss gratitude, its extremely powerful nature, and how you can begin practicing gratitude today.

 When you're in a state of gratitude, your focus on loving what you have attracts MORE things to love.
 Like attracts like.
 Are you attracting more lack or more things to love in your life?
-This is the true power of gratitude.
+This is the true power of gratitude, and the benefits of gratitude extend far beyond just feeling good in the moment—they help improve relationships, reduce stress, and even foster a deeper connection to a higher power for many people.

-Before I tell you how to practice gratitude, I'm going to share how gratitude works.
+Before I tell you how to practice gratitude, I will share how gratitude works.
 And boy, does it work.

-My husband had lost his job and I was pregnant with our second baby.
-We had no income for 3 months and it was during that time that I began practicing gratitude and visualization for just 5-10 minutes a night after watching the documentary The Secret.
+My partner had lost his job, and I was pregnant with our second baby.
+We had no income for three months, and it was during that time that I began practicing gratitude and visualization for just five to ten minutes a night after watching the documentary The Secret.

-Long story short, within 3 months my husband was hired for a job completely out of his field, making twice as much and literally working half the amount of time.
-If you know us in real life, you know I'm not lying and that he's home all the dang time.
+Long story short, within three months, my partner was hired for a job completely outside his field.
+He made twice as much and worked half as much.
+If you know us in real life, you know I'm not lying and that he's home all the time.

-We simply don't live the financial life we used to and I know without a doubt it was the gratitude and visualizing every night that changed my reality.
+We don't live the financial lives we used to, and I know without a doubt that gratitude and visualizing every night changed my reality.

 1. You notice what you do have

-How often do we take for granted all the good things we already have?
+How often do we take all the good things we already have for granted?

-When we fail to notice what we do have, we don't align ourselves with receiving more.
-Having a lack mindset, where we just constantly feel like we don't have enough and complain all the time, actually only sets us up to attract more circumstances that make us feel like we don't have enough.
+When we fail to notice what we have, we don't align ourselves with receiving more.
+A lack mindset, where we constantly feel like we don't have enough and complain all the time, only sets us up to attract more circumstances that make us feel like we don't have enough.

 2. Your vibrational energy is shifted big time

-There is positive energy and there is negative energy.
-Positive things (positive experiences, situations, circumstances, feelings like joy, love, freedom) vibrate at higher levels, while negative things vibrate at lower levels.
-Human are constantly vibrating at a certain level too because we are energy.
+There is positive energy, and there is negative energy.
+Positive things (positive experiences, situations, circumstances, feelings like joy, love, and freedom) vibrate at higher levels, while negative things vibrate at lower levels.
+Humans are constantly vibrating at a certain level because we are energy.

-When you take time to think about all the things you're grateful for, it will naturally increase the level of your vibrational energy, which in turn will attract more good things into your experience.
+When we take time to think about all the things we're grateful for, our vibrational energy naturally increases, attracting more good things into our experience.

 3. You open yourself up to receive more

-Once you're feeling grateful and your vibrational level has increased, you are now in the same "funnel of energy", if you will, as other positive things, which means you're able to receive them.
-You actually become a magnet for them.
-(Same thing if you're vibrating at a low level–you're a magnet for more negative experiences and feelings, i.e. "when it rains, it pours").
+Once you're feeling grateful and your vibrational level has increased, you are now in the same "funnel of energy" as other positive things, which means you can receive them.
+You become a magnet for them.
+(Same thing if you're vibrating at a low level—you're a magnet for more negative experiences and feelings, i.e., "when it rains, it pours").

-When we're thinking thoughts and looking around our physical realities, observing what we like and don't like, we're basically putting an order in to the Universe to receive more of the same.
+When we think and look around our physical realities, observing what we like and don't like, we're basically ordering the universe to receive more of the same.
+Grateful people tend to approach life with optimism, seeing setbacks as opportunities, which enhances their emotional well-being and mental resilience.

 How to practice gratitude

-Practicing gratitude is extremely simple, although if you're used to complaining, feeling like a victim and/or noticing all that's wrong in your world, it might take some getting used to.
+Practicing gratitude is extremely simple, although it might take some getting used to if you're used to complaining, feeling like a victim, and/or noticing all that's wrong in your world.

-But I'm here to let you know that I was that person, and I was able to begin easily practicing gratitude for a few minutes a day and I'm still in awe 7 years later by what happened in those following months.
+But I'm here to let you know that I was that person.
+I was able to begin quickly practicing gratitude for a few minutes a day, and seven years later, I'm still in awe of what happened in those following months.

-Here's what I did: I simply thought of 10 things every night that I was grateful for.
+Here's what I did: I simply thought of ten things every night that I was grateful for.

-At the time, I was receiving food stamps because my husband had lost his job, and I was pregnant with our second baby.
+At the time, I was receiving food stamps because my partner had lost his job, and I was pregnant with our second baby.
 It was not the greatest moment in my life by far.
-I could've complained and feared the worst every night before falling asleep, but instead I did the opposite.
+I could've complained and feared the worst every night before falling asleep, but I did the opposite instead.

 I would feel grateful for things like: